 At Berkeley, we visit area newsrooms and meet with professional reporters, too.
 Previous sessions have included a trip to the San Francisco Chronicle, where students have been sitting in on the morning news meetings and talking with reporters and editors afterward.

-High-school journalists in the Berkeley Sportswriting class took a tour of the Cal radio station, KALX 90.7 FM, in 2015, with the assistant sports director, David Straub, below center, who talked about his love of hockey and how he grew his research skills to now cover Cal’s football, basketball and baseball games on-air.
+High-school journalists in a recent Berkeley Sportswriting class took a tour of the Cal radio station, KALX 90.7 FM, in 2015, with the assistant sports director, David Straub, below center, who talked about his love of hockey and how he grew his research skills to now cover Cal’s football, basketball and baseball games on-air.

 Newswriting students in the Berkeley program interviewed vendors, shoppers, musicians and entertainers at the Berkeley downtown farmers’ market and met with Kimberly Veklerov, the editor in chief and president of The Daily Californian.